ppy/osu/README.md

 If the build fails, try to restore NuGet packages with `dotnet restore`.

-_Due to historical feature gap between .NET Core and Xamarin, running `dotnet` CLI from the root directory will probably not work.
-You can try to run the CLI towards single .NET Core project, or helper project at `build/Desktop.proj`.
-Or you can get help from your IDE of choice to run the correct commands.
-We are keeping configuration files in the repository for the popular IDEs._
+_Due to historical feature gap between .NET Core and Xamarin, running `dotnet` CLI from the root directory will not work for most commands.
+This can be resolved by specifying a target `.csproj` or the helper project at `build/Desktop.proj`.
+Configurations have been provided to work around this issue for all supported IDEs mentioned above._

 ### Testing with resource/framework modifications